Holidays to Djerba, Travel Guide & Advice, Holiday Planning Tips and Travel Information

 Midoun is the second largest town and it is only few steps from the touristic zone.
 That’s why it has become more or less a modern village.
 The Friday bazaar is worth a visit for every tourist, staying in a hotel of the “zone touristique”.
 You get 100% bazaar: souvenirs, all kinds of presents, cheap spices, jewellery, shoes, clothes, simply everything.
 The only rule: Bargaining!
 If you pay more than 50% of the price suggested, you’re paying above value.
 This is also the case in the shops without a fixed price – 50 % is still too much!

-On a Wednesday or a Sunday, the market days, the picturesque village of pottery is worth a visit during Djerba holidays.
+On a Wednesday or a Sunday, the market days, the picturesque village of pottery is worth a visit during holidays to Djerba.
 There you can get cheap pottery and ceramics and watch the handicraft of the potters.

 Isle of flamingos (Ras R’mel)